SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # 35. - Exploiter

-You are constantly aware of the battlefield around you, honing this awareness into lethal prowess.
+You are constantly aware of the surrounding battlefield, honing this awareness into lethal prowess.
 When a creature within reach of your melee weapon takes damage from an attack that originated from a creature other than yourself, you may use your reaction to make a melee weapon attack against the damaged creature.

 # 36. - *Fade Away* ©